neofytr/neobuild/README.md

 NeoBuild is a flexible and lightweight build system for C projects, designed to simplify compilation processes and provide a clean interface for managing builds.

+Works currently only on POSIX-compliant systems including Linux

 ## Installation

 Clone the repository: